corda/corda/docs/source/hello-world-running.rst

 Running the nodes
 -----------------
-Running ``deployNodes`` will build the nodes under both ``java-source/build/nodes`` and ``kotlin-source/build/nodes``.
-If we navigate to one of these folders, we'll see four node folder.
+Running ``deployNodes`` will build the nodes under ``build/nodes``.
+If we navigate to one of these folders, we'll see the three node folders.
 Each node folder has the following structure:

     .. code:: python